 - For those with no hiking experience, you can take the gondola up to the start of the hike.
 This will shave almost 2 hours off your hike!

-- You don’t have to hike alll the way to the saddle or summit to get amazing views!
+- You don’t have to hike all the way to the saddle or summit to get amazing views!
 Only a 30-minute walk from the top of the gondola you can have beautiful views of the area without hiking the entire trail.
-In fact, I actually enjoyed the views from here better than the saddle!

 The Ben Lomond hike ticks all the boxes when it comes to great hikes and the best thing is it can be done in only a day.
 You can head out straight from your hotel without the hassle of organizing transport or paying for a guide.